 El Mercado de Coronado is the resort’s food court where it’s toadally easy to find something for everyone in your frog squad.
 Currently, the counter-service restaurant is serving mainly grab-and-go options, including sandwiches, wraps, salads and more.
-But typically, when its full menu is available, El Mercado de Coronado has a variety of stations serving individual pizzas, rice bowls and made-to-order omelets.
+But typically, when its full menu is available, El Mercado de Coronado has a variety of stations serving freshly made individual pizzas, rice bowls and made-to-order omelets.

 Situated across from Toledo, Dahlia Lounge is a rooftop lounge inspired by Spanish surrealism with whimsical shapes and colorful decor.
 Feelin’ fancy?
 The wine selection features high-end Spanish cavas.
 Enjoy your libations with tapas, including Croquettes, Tortilla Espanola and Spanish charcuterie.

 Coffee shop by day, cocktail bar by night.
 In the morning, grab a Spanish espresso drink and a pastry before hitting the parks.
 Then, return after a long day to unwind with a cocktail, wine or beer.
 Barcelona Lounge is located in the lower lobby level of Gran Destino Tower, and it’s worth simply checking out the dangling chandelier and colorful stained-glass wall behind the counter, as the space is open.
 At this time, Barcelona Lounge is only operating in the morning.